 - SaaS platforms

-During the log ingestion processes, LogicMonitor LM Logs analyzes log files, transforming raw data into actionable insights.
-LogicMonitor can:
+During log ingestion, LogicMonitor transforms raw data into structured insights.
+The platform can:

-- Forward Syslog logs from Unix-based systems. (across Linux servers)
+- Forward Syslog logs from Unix-based systems and Linux servers

-- Forward logs from Kubernetes clusters (across containers – kubernetes)
+- Forward logs from Kubernetes clusters and containers

 Datadog

-Datadog is a cloud-based monitoring and analytics software Datadog collects log data from various sources, including servers, databases, cloud services, containers, and apps.
-Enterprise DevOps uses Datadog to monitor their infrastructure, apps, and logs and support cloud SIEM operations.
+Datadog collects log data from servers, databases, cloud services, containers, and applications.
+Enterprise DevOps teams use it to monitor infrastructure, apps, and logs while supporting cloud SIEM operations.

 New Relic